Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 write your own Policy.
 If the Agent has a `Model` file, its Policy will use the neural network `Model` to take decisions.

+When you create an Agent, you must extend the base Agent class.
+This includes implementing the following methods:
+* `Agent.OnEpisodeBegin()` — Called at the beginning of an Agent's episode, including at the beginning of the simulation.
+The Ball3DAgent class uses this function to reset the agent cube and ball to their starting positions.
+The function randomizes the reset values so that the training generalizes to more than a specific starting position and agent cube attitude.
+* `Agent.CollectObservations(VectorSensor sensor)` — Called every simulation step.
+Responsible for collecting the Agent's observations of the environment.
+Since the Behavior Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations(VectorSensor sensor)` must call `VectorSensor.AddObservation()` such that vector size adds up to 8.
+* `Agent.OnActionReceived()` — Called every time the Agent receives an action to take.
+Receives the action chosen by the Agent.
+The vector action spaces result in a small change in the agent cube's rotation at each step.
+The `OnActionReceived()` method assigns a reward to the Agent; in this example, an Agent receives a small positive reward for each step it keeps the ball on the agent cube's head and a larger, negative reward for dropping the ball.
+An Agent's episode is also ended when it drops the ball so that it will reset with a new ball for the next simulation step.
+* `Agent.Heuristic()` - When the `Behavior Type` is set to `Heuristic Only` in the Behavior Parameters of the Agent, the Agent will use the `Heuristic()` method to generate the actions of the Agent.
+As such, the `Heuristic()` method returns an array of floats.
+In the case of the Ball 3D Agent, the `Heuristic()` method converts the keyboard inputs into actions.

 ## Decisions

 The observation-decision-action-reward cycle repeats each time the Agent request